linaro-swg/optee_android_manifest/README.md

 where the ttyUSBn device is the one that appears after rebooting with the 3-4 jumper installed.
 Note that the device only remains in this recovery mode for about 90 seconds.
-If you take too long to run the flash commands, it will need to be reset again.
+If you take too long to run the `flash-all.sh` script, it will need to be reset again.

 ## 5. Partial flashing